Have you ever found your garage floor glistening with moisture, as if it’s just finished a workout?

 The most common reason for your garage floor appearing to sweat is moisture from the air condensing on the concrete surface.

-However, your garage floor may be damp due to moisture rising from the ground through the concrete.
+However, your wet garage floor may be damp due to moisture rising from the ground through the concrete.

-This is a different issue from sweating, but still potentially damaging.
+This is a different issue from concrete sweating, but still potentially damaging.
 This is caused by water seeping through the porous concrete layers underneath the surface.

 You can reduce or even eliminate your garage floor sweating by adjusting the climate in your garage.
 This is commonly done by improving air circulation with an oscillating fan, eliminating humidity with a dehumidifier, and sealing the garage from humid air.